Enotkunov/practice/README.md

-This are just the mini projects for my education on C++.
+These are just mini projects for my practice on C++.